 In line with our commitment to safeguarding, this role is subject to a Basic Disclosure check.
 CHSS is committed to equality of opportunity and to providing a service which is free from unfair and unlawful discrimination.
 We therefore aim to ensure that no applicant, volunteer or member of staff is unfairly treated on the grounds of offending background.

-We're looking for an inspirational people person to join us as an Assistant Shop Manager in our furniture shop in Rutherglen.
+We're looking for an inspirational people person to join us as an Assistant Manager and working in our Edinburgh Forrest Road shop.
 You will be pivotal in assisting the Shop Manager in leading and empowering a team of volunteers to engage with the local community on Shelter's cause, maximising the contribution of gifts of time from volunteers, the gifts of products from our donors and the gift of income from our customers.

 You will be the ambassador of Shelter on the high street; raising vital money for our cause.
 If you want to make a real difference to people at risk of homelessness, this is a unique opportunity to do just that.